 Scottish Borders Budget Challenge

-Our budget-setting process takes into account several factors including funding from central government and council tax as well as local priorities, the need to deliver statutory services, and changes in legislation.
+Both processes will take into account a range of factors, including the funding we will receive from central government and council tax as well as local priorities, ongoing and future challenges, the need to deliver statutory services and changes in legislation.

 How to take part

-- Use the dials to allocate points across the services listed for your area.
+- Use the dials to allocate points across the seven areas

-Our revenue budget is £1.4bn over the next five years and capital budget is £386m for the next 10 years.
+Our revenue budget is £1.5bn over the next five years and £465m will be invested through capital over the next 10 years.

-We have delivered £60m of savings since 2013/14 but over £30m are required over the next five years.
+We have delivered £64m of savings since 2013/14 but around £30m further savings are required over the next five years.
 Council tax makes up around 20% of our income.

 We face various challenges, such as increase in older population, more demands for services, our rurality, and decrease in like for like funding from Scottish Government, we need to continue to look for ways of doing things differently.

 Thank you for taking the time to take an interest in our budget.
-You can find out more from www.scotborders.gov.uk/budget
+You can find out more on our website.